Surgical Procedures: Parotidectomy

 When should I call my provider?

-Your provider will give you instructions about when to call the office.
+Your provider will tell you when to call the office.
 Often, you should call the office if you have:

 • Fever of 101°F/38.3°C or higher.